rashiniyasp/Emotion-Based-Yoga-AI-Assistant-/README.md

 ## 📜 License

-M.Tech Thesis Project — For academic use.
+M.Tech Thesis Project — Only For academic use.